bcgov/MOH-MSP-Enrolment/doc/RUNBOOK.md

 github-cicd-token-p69fn       kubernetes.io/service-account-token
 ```

-Use one of the tokens (any one will work) and grab the token then base64 encode it.
+Use one of the tokens (any one will work) and grab the token then base64 decode it.
 You'll paste this info into your repository's secrets on GitHub:

 ```console
 oc get secret/github-cicd-token-hzq6t -o json | \